wenden-risk-analyser/risky-ui/readme.md

 UI for viewing the risk profile of customers and unsettled bets.

-NOTE: If you had already viewed and pulled down the older version and wondering what is going on (no .net implementation), I've replaced it with another version.
-I really wasn't happy with the implementation and it was bugging me.
-This version is a bit cleaner but still has work to do.

 ## Missing features
 * There is no caching of the _csv_ data.
 Just ran out of time, would have been nice to have it though.
 Not even a lock which is crap.
 * Hardly any tests at the moment.
 Again a time restraint.